top of page

 Luke was effectively being his own worse boss and task master.
 He was fair and understanding to his team, and was regularly sought out to run workshops on team management, becoming known for his relationship skills and putting employees first.

 And yet he didn't apply this same psychological safety to himself.
 When asked why he didn't allow himself to make mistakes, he was unable to vocalise his thoughts.
 He was caught up completely in his internalised, false belief that anything less than perfect revealed him as not up to the job.
-He knew he couldn't accept critiscism, but wasn't aware that he couldn't accept praise either.

 Finding work enjoyable again